 Mali Google Maps is a site/tool that offers a wide range of map views (topographic, satellite, street view) and navigation options, with little effort on your part, yet efficiently.
 If you need to plan a trip to a new place like Mali, Google maps are available on desktop, mobile, or tablet.
 This Google maps and information page is dedicated to Mali, Africa (54 countries), showing its location, country facts, details about its capital city Bamako, bordering countries like Algeria, Burkina Faso, Côte d’Ivoire, Guinea, Mauritania, Niger, Senegal, and plenty of other information which may be interesting when you visit this African state.

-Quick links: Google maps Mali, Bamako Google maps, Driving Directions Mali, Printable Road Map.
+Quick links: Google Maps Mali, Bamako Google maps, Driving Directions Mali, Printable Road Map.

 About Mali in a nutshell